 Brentford Mainline Station

 The nearest facilities, including water, refuse disposal, pump out, elsan, showers, toilets and laundry, can be found approx. 500 metres from the site at the visitor moorings to the north, just above Brentford Gauging Locks.
+These services are provided by and under the control of the local waterway, they do not form part of the mooring agreement.

 Car parking is not available at this site so customers must make their own arrangements.